Electric-Fortune/bananatracker/README.md

 ### Level Order Randomizer Race
 - Features existing functionality from the Standard Randomizer pack for all moves/collectibles
-- Levels now cycle through the 7 available options for Level Order Randomizer (Crown tracking is removed)
+- Levels now cycle through the 7 available options for Level Order Randomizer (with a place holder for unknown lobbies)
+- Per-level Crown tracking is removed

 ### Level Order Randomizer Race w/Shops
 - Adds an additional pane for tracking purchases from Funky, Cranky, and Candy in each level